rwoodry/rwoodry.github.io/README.md

 [**Illusions to Inference**]()
 Fall 2023 | Undergraduate quantitative course | New York University | Prof. Wei Ji Ma

-.
-.
-.
-.
-.
-.
-.
-.
+## Selected Student Reviews

-## This is 99% for me, but here are some quotes from students that I hold on to, to remind me what's important:
+This is 99% for me, but below are some reviews from students that I hold on to, to remind me what's important.

 <p style="text-align: center;"><i>You were one of my favorite instructors.
 Your story about your undergrad really resonated with me as a low income student, which is not something that happens often at NYU.
 Because you learned a lot of these things on your own I felt like you really understood where confusion could be and helped simplify things in ways some other TAs couldn't.</i></p>